JLDesignNetwork/AnimatedBars/README.md

 ## Todo

-* Add support for other bar colors instead of the default gradient.
 * Add support for other candystripe colors instead of the default.
-* Add support for various meter sizing (x-small, small, medium, large, x-large).
-* Add support for meter shadowing.
 * Add support for font colors instead of the default gradient.
-* Add supoort for font sizing.